 It’s important to know which crowd you’re speaking to.

-The company you hire for CRO should be well-versed in ways to confirm and refine your target audience.
+The company you hire for CRO should be well-versed in actionable ways to confirm and refine your target audience.
 They should be strong on the importance of matching your business and branding to the best prospects.

 CRO Agency Question #8: What is your big-picture view of conversion rate optimization?
 Where does it begin and end?

-While there may not be a ‘correct answer’ to this question, the response should definitely include a strong reference to the journey your prospects take to become customers in the first place.
+While there may not be a ‘correct answer’ to this question, the response should definitely include strong reference to the journey your prospects take to become customers in the first place.
 At minimum, it should also be concerned with cultivating repeat customers, encouraging them to become brand evangelists and bringing additional referral customers to your company.

 CRO Agency Question #9: What is the process you use for conversion optimization?